 Notes

-- Flour: add an additional 3tsp baking powder if you're using all-purpose flour/cake flour and you aren't able to source self-raising flour.
+- Flour: add an additional 3tsp baking powder if you're using all-purpose flour/cake flour.

 - Bran wheat/digestive bran: is naturally high in fiber and very low in sodium.
 Digestive bran consists mainly of the outer layer of the wheat kernel.
 Added to food it provides a convenient way of increasing insoluble fiber intake.

-- Nuts: you can use whatever nuts (or fruits) you like but I prefer using almonds.
+- Nuts: I like pre roasting the almonds before adding to the batter but this depends on your personal preference.
+You can use whatever nuts (or dried fruits) you like but I prefer using almonds only.

 - Muesli: You can use whatever muesli mix you prefer, just note that some muesli's weigh more than others deepening on what the muesli consists of.
 But 1 leveled cup of muesli will weigh between 115 and 125g.
 This won't break the recipe so don't worry too much about how much muesli you use.

 - Butter: you can use salted or unsalted, I use salted.
-The additional 1/2 tsp salt with the salted butter is perfect but salt to your taste.
+The additional 1/2 tsp salt with the salted butter is perfect for me but salt to your taste.

 - Tray size: this dough delivers enough for 2 trays which were 30cm x 40cm x 5cm deep.